zachsea/cgull-compiler/informal_spec.md

 - `float` - 32-bit floating point number
 - `double` - 64-bit floating point number

-No current support for unicode characters, may be added in the future.
+No current support for single unicode characters, may be added in the future.

 #### Compound Types